workadventure/workadventure/docs/maps/api-ui.md

         left?: string,
         right?: string,
     },
-    canOverlapPlayer?: boolean,     // Define if the iframe can overlap the player close(): Promise<void>,         // Close the current website instance }
+    canOverlapPlayer?: boolean,     // Defines if the iframe can overlap the player.
+If "false", WorkAdventure will recenter the user on the screen so that it is never hidden by the iframe close(): Promise<void>,         // Close the current website instance }
 ```